Tomi101/Data-Analysis/README.md

 # Projects
-This repository is made to showcase data analysis projects made by Tomás.
+This repository is made to showcase data analysis projects.